red2901/sandbox/README.md

 # sandbox
-A set of experimental code bitess.
+A set of experimental code bites.